-However, it also set a series of obligations, such as participation in the democratic processes and paying taxes.
+With this privilege, however, comes a set a series of obligations such as participation in the democratic processes (the right to vote) and paying taxes.

 Since this is one of the most significant steps in your immigration path, it is not something to be taken lightly.
-Depending on the way that led you to get your Green Card, your citizenship process may differ.
+Depending on how you obtained your Green Card, your citizenship process may differ.
 Get in touch with our professional immigration attorneys to learn more about your options to become a U.S. citizen.

 How to get U.S. citizenship?

 You can become a U.S. citizen either at birth or later in your life.

 To acquire citizen status at the time of your birth, you must meet one of the following conditions:

 - You were born in the U.S. or territories subject to the jurisdiction of the United States

 - If you were born abroad to at least one parent who was already an American citizen at the time of your birth

 If you do not meet any of these requirements for U.S. citizenship, you can seek this status later.
 Based on your immigration history, you can either apply for U.S. citizenship through parents, through marriage or through naturalization.

 To submit your application for U.S. citizenship, you must meet the following eligibility criteria: